melaniebrgr/ask-the-met/README.md

 ### Architecture characteristics

 Architecture characterists are the "ilities" particular to an application that can or should influence to overall application architecture.
-In the case of "Ask the Met", one such characteristic could be **robustness**.
+In the case of "Ask the Met", one such characteristic could be **resilience**.
 If the internet goes down or is unavailable, as a ~~user~~ art-lover, I want my questions and answers to be saved.
 Accordingly, offline caching and asynchronous deferred data upload will be explored.

 ### Components